The Complete Guide to Online Ordering for Restaurants

 Where do customers go for information about your business?
 Some guests might visit your website first, others may check out your Instagram page.
 No matter where they’re looking, provide clear instructions on where to place online orders.
 To ensure that as many guests as possible order directly from your restaurant, rather than through third-party services, you have to communicate your preferences and promote accordingly.

-The first step is to add your menu link to online channels.
+The first step is to add your menu link to online marketing channels.
 Create a clear pathway on your website that puts your menu front and center with simple CTAs such as “Order Online”.
 If your online ordering solution offers a Google My Business integration, make sure to use it to publicize your menu.

-We’ll dive deeper into social media promotions and website optimization later in this guide, but for now – make sure your social media profiles link back to your website in order to drive that traffic.
+We’ll dive deeper into social media promotions and website design and optimization later in this guide, but for now – make sure your social media profiles link back to your website in order to drive that traffic.
 Add links to your bios, make sure it’s in your pinned tweet on Twitter, and visible on your review sites.

 As with your on-premise dining experience, you’ll want to track the success of your off-premise guest experience over time and make necessary tweaks along the way.
 Consistently comb through your profiles on online restaurant review sites like Yelp and TripAdvisor, solicit guest feedback directly via your restaurant CRM solution, track loyalty sign-ups, and analyze sales data from your restaurant POS or reporting solution.

-Gather Insights from Restaurant Reporting
+Gather Insights from Online Ordering Restaurant Reporting

 Restaurant reporting gives you visibility into how your off-premise business strategy is working.
 Gathering insights will help you improve your tactics and inform strategic growth decisions in the coming months.

-Questions regarding most profitable menu items, staff scheduling, and inventory waste can all be answered by metrics collected through your POS system.
+Questions regarding the most profitable menu items, staff scheduling, and inventory waste can all be answered by metrics collected through your POS system.

-Train Your Staff to Handle Off-Premise Orders
+Train Your Staff to Handle Online Orders

 When adding a new part to your business, your staff is going to have questions about the role they each play in this new dining experience.
 Be prepared to answer these questions and set aside time to provide guidance throughout this growth.